 Why Passion Works

 This Ten Second Tease elevator speech method gets right to heart of who you are – and as such it makes it easier for people to relate.
 It also is such an impactful way to catch someone’s attention.
-Similarly to the So Cool!
+Similarly to the Awesome!
 Method, it demonstrates that you are enthusiastic – a trait to which others are drawn.
 Again, people do not care what you do – they care who you are.
 By being so upfront with who you are (through your passion), it will encourage the person you are talking with to open up more also.

 What is extra great about the Passion Ten Second Tease method is that it also communicates what you would be looking for in your next role.
 While how you pursue your passions sometimes shift, your true passions do not change that often throughout your lifetime.
 So even in those first few seconds of meeting someone, you’ve already shared with them a key aspect of what makes you thrive in a role.
 If you are sure how to mix passion and career, read How to Pursue your Passion.